EARLY LIFE

 Charles Paine was born at 25 Charles Street, at Pendleton in the district of Salford, in Lancashire, on 23 October 1895.
 His twin brother, Ernest, died in December 1896.
 Another sibling also died.
 His sister, Gertrude, was born at Pendleton in 1889.
 Paine said that he was so small at birth he would have fitted into a milk jug.
 He described himself as a ‘mischievous person’ who enjoyed life and worked hard.
 As a boy he was constantly getting into trouble.
 He used to walk home from school along a canal and sit on horse-drawn barges and travel many miles from home.
 His mother, Fanny Godwin, probably from a farming family at Macclesfield, was born in 1861.
 She married Charles Paine Senior at Salford in 1888.
 She died at Carshalton in Surrey in 1935.
 The 1911 census records her as Head of the household aged 48 while he was ‘out of the country on business’.
 Charles Paine (1895-1967) circa 1908 DONE

-Paine’s father, Charles, was the manager of an India Rubber works though the 1891 census gives his occupation as ‘commercial traveller/manager of rubber works’.
+Paine’s father, Charles (1860-1940), was the manager of an India Rubber works though the 1891 census gives his occupation as ‘commercial traveller/manager of rubber works’.
 According to his third wife (Joan Jefferies née Bolshaw), Charles senior was a strict Methodist and a man with no feeling for art.
-He expected his son to go into the rubber business but Paine wanted to be an artist.
-His uncle showed some of his drawings to Gordon Forsyth, art director of Pilkington’s Tile and Pottery Company at Clifton in Greater Manchester and later Director of the Burslem School of Art, who was favourably impressed.
-Paine’s uncle went to see his father, presumably to persuade him to allow his son to study art, and was ordered out of the house.
-Charles Paine circa 1906/7
+According to his grandson, Nelson Paine, he was ‘an irascible man who disapproved most strongly at [Paine] becoming an artist’.
+He expected his son to go into the rubber business.
+Paine’s uncle showed some of his drawings to Gordon Forsyth, art director of Pilkington’s Tile and Pottery Company at Clifton in Greater Manchester and later Director of the Burslem School of Art, who was favourably impressed.
+Paine’s uncle went to see his father, presumably to Charles Paine circa 1906/7 persuade him to allow his son to study art, and was ordered out of the house (so the story goes).

 Christmas Social Dramatic Feb 1916 CP seated 2nd from right